 Growing up, Booth excelled in both tennis and volleyball at Lincoln East High School, where she is a member of the school’s Athletic Hall of Fame.
 In tennis, she was a three-time All-American and two-time state champion at No. 1 singles.

 Booth and her husband, Erik, reside in Omaha.
-The couple has three daughters: Reese (9), Hayden (7) and Berkeley (3).
+The couple have three daughters: Reese (10), Hayden (8) and Berkeley (4).

 Creighton University (Head Coach)

 2003 12 18 .400 Record crowds, 9-win improvement

 2004 18 11 .621 Record 18 wins, 2 tournament titles

 2005 16 14 .533 Record crowds, first win over UNI

 2006 21 10 .677 Record 21 wins, MVC Tourney semi’s